 From an energy standpoint, it is more efficient to digest starch enzymatically directly in the small intestine than to break it down into volatile fatty acids in the rumen and then undergo the process of glucose formation in the liver.

-Maintain rumen functions for high growth performance in beef cattle
+Maintain rumen functions for high performance

 In order to maintain supply of glucose and energy to the small intestine, feedstuffs such as corn or sorghum are often used which contain a high proportion of "bypass starch".
 This form of starch is broken down relatively slowly and incompletely in the rumen, allowing larger amounts to enter the small intestine.
 Enzymatic degradation of the starch that floods the small intestine and may lead to a high absorption capacity of glucose.
 Thus, the efficiency of bypass starch use is determined by both glucose uptake and the extent of starch hydrolysis in the small intestine.